msr-fiddle/dejavu/docs/dejavu.md

 ### Enable microbatch swapping

-You can enable swapping by adding the '--swapping' flag in the mpirun commands above
+You can enable swapping by just adding the '--swapping' flag in the mpirun commands above (it can be enabled both with and without disaggregation).
+For the examples in Figure 9 of the paper we run DejaVu without disaggregation.
+Without microbatch swapping we serve *N* requests, with microbatch *b*.
+With microbatch swapping, we serve *N/2* requests with microbatch *2b* of homogeneous requests (i.e. all requests have fixed prompt size and generate the same number of tokens).

+Note that microbatch swapping is not always beneficial for performance (due to large KV cache transfer overheads over PCIe), as detailed in Appendix G of the paper.

 ## Compiling without MPI